Tulosesus impatiens

 Tulosesus impatiens (formerly Coprinellus impatiens) is a species of fungus in the family Psathyrellaceae.
 First described in 1821, it has been classified variously in the genera Psathyrella, Pseudocoprinus, Coprinarius, and Coprinus, before molecular phylogenetics reaffirmed it as a Coprinellus species in 2001.
+In 2020, German mycologists Dieter Wächter and Andreas Melzer reclassified many species of the Psathyrellaceae family based on a phylogenetic analysis and the species was renamed Tulosesus impatiens.

 The fungus is found in North America and Europe, where the mushrooms grow on the ground in deciduous forests.
 The fruit bodies have buff caps that are up to 4 cm in diameter, held by slender whitish stems that can be up to 10 cm tall.
-Several other Coprinopsis species that resemble C. impatiens may be distinguished by differences in appearance, habit, or spore morphology.
+Several other Coprinopsis species that resemble T. impatiens may be distinguished by differences in appearance, habit, or spore morphology.

 Taxonomy and phylogeny

 The species was first described in 1821 as Agaricus impatiens by Swedish mycologist Elias Magnus Fries in his Systema Mycologicum.
 In 1886, Lucien Quélet transferred the species to Coprinarius (a defunct genus now synonymous with Panaeolus) and then to Coprinus a couple of years later in his Flore Mycologique de la France.
 In 1936, Robert Kühner segregated the genus Pseudocoprinus from Coprinus, including species that did not have deliquescent gills (that is, gills that "melt" into liquid), and he included Coprinus impatiens in this generic transfer.
 He later changed his mind about the taxonomic separation of Coprinus and Pseudocoprinus.
 Gillet transferred the species to Psathyrella in 1936.
 In 1938 Jakob Emanuel Lange published the new combination Coprinellus impatiens.
 Despite the taxonomic shuffling, the species was popularly known as Coprinus impatiens until 2001, when a large-scale phylogenetic analysis resulted in the splitting of the genus Coprinus into several smaller genera, and the authors confirmed the validity of the generic placement in Coprinellus.
 The specific epithet impatiens is derived from the Latin word for "impatient".